FgForrest/evitaDB/documentation/user/en/solve/filtering-products-in-category.md

 </SourceCodeTabs>

-The returned brands are sorted by name in ascending order, the *Apple* brand is marked as requested, which refers to the user's selection of one of the brands in the `userFilter' container, and the calculation contains a lot of calculated numbers.
+The returned brands are sorted by name in ascending order, the *Apple* brand is marked as requested, which refers to the user's selection of one of the brands in the `userFilter` container, and the calculation contains a lot of calculated numbers.
 To render the filter's UI correctly, you'll need to follow these rules:

 1. facets marked as `requested` should be rendered as *checked*.